Rethinking the Symptoms of Autism in Girls

 How can the Signs of Autism Differ in Boys and Girls?

 Researchers have found that while many symptoms are common between both genders, the key difference may lie in how they manifest in boys and girls.
 There are also certain fundamental differences in how girls carry their impairments that make them difficult to detect.
 Some of these are:

 - Girls can be better at responding to non-verbal cues and gaze following.

 - Girls can be capable of focussing more and are less likely to be distracted

 - Boys can struggle with social communication from a very early age.
 Girls, on the other hand, tend to be more adept at dealing with social challenges during childhood.
 They might find it tougher to tackle social obstacles as they enter their teens.

 - Both girls and boys with autism can have obsessive tendencies.
 The extent of the repetitive and restricted behaviours may be lower in female children than their male counterparts.
 That said, the topics of interest in the case of girls may not stand out as much as they do among boys.

 - Girls tend to display less aggressive behaviour than boys.
 In fact, girls with autism can be very passive.
-However, since society considers passivity an acceptable trait for girls, such attributes might go unnoticed as symptoms of autism.
+However, since society considers passivity an acceptable trait for girls, such symptoms might go unnoticed.

 Why is it Important to Diagnose Early?